frankRS86/my_pathFindr/README.md

 - I testet it with the OSX Build-In Apache Server and Node http-server
 - copy the content of the "dist" folder to the root of your webserver.
   (index.html must be there)
-- access the host adress via any browser (e.g. localhost:yourPort)
+- access the host adress via any browser (e.g. localhost:yourPort or 127.0.0.q:yourPort)